-Hezbollah is a Shiite Muslim political group in Lebanon with a militant wing that the United States and the European Union define as a terrorist organization.
+Hezbollah is a Shiite Muslim political party and militant group that the United States and European Union consider a terrorist organization.
 With significant support from Iran and Syria, Hezbollah maintains an extensive security apparatus, political organization, and social services network in Lebanon, where the group is often described as a "state within the state."
-Hezbollah views itself principally as a resistance group opposed to Israeli claims and Western involvement in the Mideast.
-Meanwhile, the U.S. government and its European allies consider Hezbollah a global terrorist threat and a menace to regional stability.
+Hezbollah's raison d'etre, resistance to Israel and Western involvement in the Middle East, has made it an effective proxy for Iranian foreign policy while earning the group some support from beyond its Shiite base.
+But as it has become increasingly embroiled in the Syrian civil war, where its fighters have fought for the Assad regime, it has alienated some of its Lebanese constituents and reportedly prompted deadly reprisals in Beirut from partisans of the predominantly Sunni Muslim Syrian rebels.
+The U.S. government and its European allies consider Hezbollah a global terrorist threat and a menace to Mideast stability.

 What are Hezbollah's origins?

-Hezbollah (or "Party of God") emerged during Lebanon's civil war (1975-1989) in the aftermath of the 1982 Israeli invasion.
-Israel's offensive and subsequent occupation was primarily aimed at expelling Palestinian militants operating from southern Lebanon, but the move helped galvanize a faction of disenfranchised Shiites to take up arms and support the creation of an Iranian-style clerical regime.
+Hezbollah (or "Party of God") emerged during Lebanon's fifteen-year-long civil war (1975–1990) in the aftermath of Israel's invasion in 1982 and subsequent occupation.
+Israel aimed to expel Palestinian militants operating in southern Lebanon, but the move galvanized a faction of disenfranchised Shiites to take up arms in support of an Iranian-style clerical regime.
 In its infancy, the movement obtained critical financial support and training from Iran's Revolutionary Guards.
-Suicide attacks on the U.S. embassy and Marine barracks in Beirut in October 1983 (258 Americans killed) furthered the group's image as leaders of the Shiite resistance.
-Just months later, President Reagan withdrew U.S. Marines, who had been deployed to Lebanon as part of a multinational peacekeeping force.
+Suicide attacks on the U.S. embassy and Marine Corps barracks in Beirut in October 1983 (258 Americans killed) furthered the group's image as leaders of the Shiite resistance.
+Just months later, President Ronald Reagan withdrew U.S. Marines who had been deployed to Lebanon as part of a multinational peacekeeping force.

 Hezbollah issued its founding manifesto in 1985, around the time that analysts believe the group coalesced into a unified organization.
-Among other things, the platform vowed Hezbollah's loyalty to Iran's Supreme Leader Ayatollah Ruhollah Khomeini; urged the establishment of an Islamic regime; and called for the expulsion of the United States, France, and Israel from Lebanese territory, as well as for the destruction of the Israeli state.
-From an abridged English translation provided by the Jerusalem Quarterly:
+The platform vowed Hezbollah's loyalty to Iran's supreme leader, Ayatollah Ruhollah Khomeini; urged the establishment of an Islamic regime; and called for the expulsion of the United States, France, and Israel from Lebanese territory, as well as for the destruction of the Israeli state.
+The manifesto states:

 "Our primary assumption in our fight against Israel states that the Zionist entity is aggressive from its inception, and built on lands wrested from their owners, at the expense of the rights of the Muslim people.
 Therefore our struggle will end only when this entity is obliterated.
 We recognize no treaty with it, no cease-fire, and no peace agreements, whether separate or consolidated."